-Perth Youth Orchestra is in its 50th anniversary year.
+Perth Youth Orchestra is in its 51st year.
 Founded in 1962, by two Perth musicians, Louis Barnett and John Davie, with the support of a small number of parents, it gave its first concert on 25th June 1964.
 The orchestra is a registered charity in Scotland.
 PYO is sustained both by the young players desire to excel and by their determination to succeed.

 The orchestra rehearses each Monday evening in the Music Centre at St John's Academy, Perth, from October to April, and it is well supported by Perth and Kinross Council.
 Perth Youth Orchestra is a registered charitable organisation and the funds it raises help to support the purchase of instruments and musical scores, as well as the services of its conductor and instrumental tutors at rehearsals and concerts- at the Perth Festival of the Arts, the Edinburgh Festival Fringe, in Glasgow at the Royal Conservatoire of Scotland, and in a variety of concerts throughout the year at home and abroad.

 In July 2013 the orchestra celebrated its 50th anniversary with a concert tour to Tuscany performing at the Florence Festival of Youth Orchestras.

 Parents of young musicians in Perth and Kinross are always impressed by the provision of the many Central Music Groups.
 But Perth Youth Orchestra is much more than just another Central Group.
 With the support of the Friends of PYO it has provided the opportunity for generations of the best young orchestral musicians in the area to play challenging and exciting music from the concert repertoire, performing not only in Perth but elsewhere in Scotland, and also on tour, most recently to Germany and before that in Poland and Estonia.